fshowalter/movielog-archive/reviews/it-follows-2014.md

 Cut to the next morning.
 The girl lies dead on the beach, her body twisted in a grotesque angle.

-This scene is part of why the film doesn't work, but we'll get to that later.
+This scene is a problem, but we'll get to that later.

 Next we meet our protagonist, Jay.
 She's a nice girl, living in suburban Detroit.
 She's got a younger sister, and a couple of other friends that make up her social circle.
 She's been dating a guy named Hugh that she's pretty sweet on.
 Jay and Hugh go to the movies[^1], but leave when Hugh catches sight of a woman in a yellow dress.
 Jay doesn't see her, but a shaken Hugh insists they leave.